-While in hospital, you will have a drip (intravenous infusion) to replace your body’s fluids.
-At first you won't be able to eat or drink (nil by mouth).
-You’ll then be on a liquid diet before gradually returning to normal food.
-A temporary feeding tube may be placed into the small bowel during the operation.
+While in hospital, you will have a drip to replace your body’s fluids.
+At first, you may not be able to eat or drink.
+You’ll then be on a liquid diet before slowly returning to normal food.
+A temporary feeding tube may be put into the small bowel during the operation.
 This tube provides extra nutrition until you can eat and drink normally again.

-The hospital dietitian can help you manage these changes.
+The hospital dietitian can help you manage changes to eating.
 Some people will need to take tablets known as pancreatic enzymes after surgery.
 These are taken with each meal to help digest fat and protein.

 What if the cancer returns?

 Your doctors may recommend other types of treatment with the aim of reducing symptoms and improving quality of life.
-The next section describes some of these treatments.
-You may also be able to access new treatments by joining a clinical trial.
+You may also be able to get new treatments by joining a clinical trial.